mabdullama/python-api-challenge/README.md

 For each city in the `hotel_df` DataFrame, the script uses the Geoapify API to find the first hotel located within 10,000 meters of the city's coordinates.
 The API request includes parameters such as limit, radius, and API key.
 The hotel name is stored in the "Hotel Name" column of the `hotel_df` DataFrame.

-## Conclusion

-This script provides a convenient way to find hotels near cities based on specific weather conditions.
-It utilizes the Geoapify API and visualizes the results on a map.
-The generated map and DataFrame can be used to explore and analyze hotel options for different weather conditions.